KiltedCode/khandaria-campaign/sessions/2024/2024-02-15-the-damn-dam.md

 `Pylia` look at magic, transmutation spell
 `Faleor` and `Belsaran` feel locking on second as well

-distrubance all the way out to third wheel
+disturbance all the way out to third wheel
 third wheel has clamp
 magic is come from right here
 clamp looks untouched, old ice on it
-adamantium clamp
+adamantine clamp
 `Belsaran` breaking the ice
-`Faleor` realizes that's why adamantium, so can break ice and not damage
+`Faleor` realizes that's why adamantine, so can break ice and not damage
 pull clamp off
 try and can't move
 realize clamp was to keep it from moving on own
-shaft has _soverign glue_ on it
+shaft has _sovereign glue_ on it
-but `Faleor` has _univeral solvent_
+but `Faleor` has _universal solvent_
 ninja attacks `Faleor`
 attempts to grab vial and fails
 vanishes
 `Faleor` 5ft step back, draws bow and hands off vial
-`Pylia` starts applying glue with vine
+`Pylia` starts applying _universal solvent_ with vine
 `Belsaran` hears something, small bag with fuse between all
 `Belsaran` throws it away
 explodes in 10ft cloud
 `Faleor` calls `Pawtrick` closer
 `Belsaran` tries smog pellet
 _faerie fire_ to try and find ninja fails
+ninja must be to side or behind us

 [back to table of contents](/sessions/README.md)